lwu5/particle_filter_project/README.md

 7. **Optimization of parameters**
 - **Code Location**: We optimized the following parameters: particle numbers (`self.num_particles` in `ParticleFilter` class), mean and standard deviations for Gaussian noises (`random.gauss` in `update_particles_with_motion_model()` function), standard deviations for gaussian probability (`compute_prob_zero_centered_gaussian()` in `update_particle_weights_with_measurement_model()` function), and number of ranges we taken into account when updating particle weights (`direction_idxs` in `update_particle_weights_with_measurement_model()` function).
-- **Code Description**: For particle numbers, we realized that too many particles can make program laggy and give timing error but too less particles drop the algorithm's accuracy, so we found particle 1000 is an acceptable number.
+- **Code Description**: For particle numbers, we realized that too many particles can make program laggy and give timing error but too less particles drop the algorithm's accuracy, so we found particle 5,000 is an acceptable number.
 For mean and standard deviations for Gaussian noises and standard deviations for gaussian probability, we just tried a bunch of different numbers for optimization.
+We do not add gaussian noise for yaw because we realized through our testing that the estimation of robot's pose performs better without adding noise to yaw than with noises.
 For the number of ranges we taken into account when updating particle weights, we realized that if we only consider four cardinal directions, the accuracy is a bit low; but if we consider all 360 degrees, the program becomes too computationally expensive; so we ended up taking eight directions into consideration.

 ## Challenges

 - Some initial challenges we faced was figuring out the motion model and how to make the particle move like the robot, but with respect to its own orientation.
 In order to understand what was going wrong, we overcame our issues by drawing out lots of diagrams and doing careful testing with small numbers of particles to check their position and orientation in space.
 This approach solidified our intuitions for what was going wrong and helped us better understand the motion model we ultimately implemented (the one suggested on Slack).
 - Another challenge we faced was trying to figure out why our weights were becoming very small and ultimately breaking our particle filter model since it would only resample one particle when all the weights had gone to zero.
 With the help of TAs we found that it was because we had not made a deep copy of the particles when resampling and that was potentially severely impacting the weight updating of particles that had been resampled more than once.
 This mistake taught us a lesson about making sure that lists updated in object oriented programming (for future projects) should not include these shallow copies.
 - One challenge we also faced was modulating the addition of noise and optimizing those parameters.
 We were stumped for a bit by a lot of our particles seemingly disappearing from the map, but we realized through debugging that it was because we were resampling so many of the same particles since the noise was being implemented in the wrong place.
-Through trial and error we were able to find the right places to insert noise and also try out a bunch of different values to make the cloud converge to the optimal position of the robot
+Through trial and error we were able to find the right places to insert noise and also try out a bunch of different values to make the cloud converge to the optimal position of the robot.

 ## Future Work